sf314/common_dotfiles/readme.md

 To install these on a new system, you'll need to get the current system to load the files.

+To make things easy, you can simply run the `setup_box.sh` script to perform steps 1 thru 3.

 0: Clone
 Clone this repository in your home folder for easy access.